nbeaver/cmd_oysters/README.rst

 ..
 Talk about mergeability (use hashes of descriptions and commands, not arbitrary primary keys).

 ..
 Talk about one-liners vs longer scripts.

+..
+Talk about extensibility of JSON fields without breaking.

+..
+Talk about component commands being the crucial distinction.

 --------
 Examples